simon-danielsson/dotfiles/README.md

     - Buffers can not be added manually like in harpoon, but are instead added and subtracted from the list automatically.
     - A maximum of 6 buffers are allowed on the list at once (to minimize visual noise) - this is easily configurable if you find it limiting.
     - The list automatically rotates sequentially when any listed buffers are closed or deleted.
-    - Uses **nvim-web-devicons** to get filetype icons in the list - if **nvim-web-devicons** is malfunctioning or isn't installed, Trident defaults to a fallback in order to avoid errors.
+    - Uses **nvim-web-devicons** to get filetype icons in the list - if **nvim-web-devicons** is malfunctioning or isn't installed, Trident defaults to a configurable fallback icon to avoid errors.
     - Hit the prefix `"` to initiate Trident, then hit the number corresponding to the buffer you wish to open.
 The prefix is easily altered within **trident.lua**.
 - 🚀 **autocmds.lua**: Loads and loads of autocommands.
 - 📝 **comment.lua**: Native commenting logic.